vtorri/entice/README.md

  webp         | .webp
  xcf          | .xcf
  xpm          | .xpm

  Entice can also display PDF files if evas PDF generic loader is enabled

 ### Animated images

-Animated images, like gif or avif, can also be played.
+Animated images, like gif, avif or jxl, can also be played.

 This feature is enabled by default and can be disabled in settings